 - Letter of recommendation from a medical school instructor

 - USMLE Step 1 score report if available

-- Short personal statement (no more than one page double spaced) regarding why you want to come to Moran for this rotation and a statement indicating your identification as a member of an underrepresented group listed above.
+- Short personal statement (no more than one page double spaced) regarding why you want to come to Moran for this rotation and a statement indicating your commitment to increasing opportunities for those who are underrepresented in medicine.